Matched Savings Scheme Payment

-- show that you have been saving some of your money that is not income-managed for at least 13 weeks.
+- show that you have been saving some of your money that is not income managed for at least 13 weeks.
 You must have started your savings on or before 1 October 2015

-- have saved the same amount of money that you want matched in your personal savings account.
+- have saved the same amount of money that you want matched in your personal savings account, and

 You can only get the Matched Savings Scheme Payment once.
 If your claim is for less than $500, you cannot apply to get the rest at a later time.
 You can save for longer than 13 weeks to maximise the amount you receive from us.

-All your Matched Savings Scheme Payment will be income-managed.
+All of your Matched Savings Scheme Payment will be income managed.

 Approved money management course

-An approved money-management course is a course that has been approved by the Department of Families, Housing, Community Services and Indigenous Affairs.
-These approved money-management courses cover subjects such as:
+An approved money management course is a course that has been approved by the Department of Social Services.
+Approved money management courses cover subjects such as:

 - money planning